Photodetachment energy of negative hydrogen ions: Numerical evaluations

-The most demanding quantity to evaluate is the Bethe logarithm (see Sec. \ref{subsec:Helium-like-section}).
-Following the formalism detailed in Appendix \ref{sec:Many-body-Bethe-logarithm}, we have computed the Bethe logarithm $\ln(k_{0}/\mathrm{Ry})$ for the three negative ions, as well as for the infinite-nuclear-mass system.
-The results are reported in Table \ref{tab:Bethe_log_results} and compared with available values from the literature.
-The dominant uncertainty arises from the extrapolation parameters $A_i$, $B_i$, and $C_i$ ($i \ge 4$)).
-The $\delta$-function expectation values in $\cal{D}$ and the low-energy integral contribute at the same level, about one order of magnitude smaller.
-All other contributions are negligible: those from $C_{3}$ and $\tilde{\boldsymbol{J}}^{2}$ are smaller by roughly two and eight orders of magnitude, respectively.
-The achieved precision on the Bethe logarithm largely exceeds present and foreseeable requirements, as higher-order QED corrections dominate the theoretical uncertainty.
-While further improvement of the expectation values is straightforward, reducing the dominant extrapolation error requires a more substantial refinement of the fitting scheme (see Appendix).
+The most challenging quantity to evaluate is the Bethe logarithm (see Sec.~\ref{subsec:Helium-like-section}).
+Following the formalism outlined in Appendix~\ref{sec:Many-body-Bethe-logarithm}, we compute the (three-body) Bethe logarithm $\ln(k_{0}/\mathrm{Ry})$, defined in Eq.~(\ref{eq:BetheTilde}), for the three negative isotopes and for the infinite-nuclear-mass limit.
+The Bethe logarithm is evaluated using reference-state basis sets with sizes $N \in [4500,5500]$ and intermediate-state basis sets with sizes $N \in [4000,8000]$, the latter used to represent the eigenstates $|n\rangle$ entering the spectral representation of the resolvent in Eq.~(\ref{eq:resolvent}) and including large exponents to capture high-energy contributions (see \cite[Sec.
+III.A]{Korobov2012}).
+Our results are reported in Table~\ref{tab:Bethe_log_results} and compared with available values from the literature.

+The dominant uncertainty arises from the extrapolation parameters $A_i$, $B_i$, and $C_i$ ($i \ge 4$) (see Eq.~(\ref{eq:Jrem})).
+The $\delta$-function expectation values in $\cal{D}$ (Eq.~(\ref{eq:D_sum})) and the low-energy integral (first term in Eq.~(\ref{eq:BetheTilde})) contribute at the same level, about one order of magnitude smaller.
+All other contributions are negligible: those from $C_{3}$ (Eq.~(\ref{eq:A3B3C3})) and $\tilde{\mathbf{J}}^{2}$ (second term in Eq.~(\ref{eq:BetheTilde})) are smaller by roughly two and eight orders of magnitude, respectively.
+The achieved precision on the Bethe logarithm largely exceeds present and foreseeable requirements, as higher-order corrections dominate the theoretical uncertainty.
+While further improvement of the expectation values is straightforward, reducing the dominant extrapolation error requires a more substantial refinement of the fitting scheme (see Appendix \ref{sec:Many-body-Bethe-logarithm}).